portfolio size effect

 This brings us back to the idea of the fallacy of time diversification.
 Most think that stocks are safer the longer that you own them.
 This is true if you look at your average return over time.
 But that’s not true if you look at the geometric return.

-Think about it: if the year before you need a pile of money is the year it gets cut in half, then the actual return you get in your pocket is half of what it otherwise might have been.
-When you get close to needing it, the risk of a market crash to your actual nest egg is enormous.
+Think about it: if the year before you need a pile of money is the year it gets cut in half, then the actual return you get in your pocket is half what it otherwise might have been.
+When you get close to needing it, the risk of a market crash to your nest egg is enormous.

 The tradeoff of the last doubling vs. the portfolio size effect is about the risk of not meeting your goals vs. the highest risk the day before you de-risk.